-Founded in 1985 as a partnership between the Atlanta Public Schools and the Barkley Forum of Emory University, the AUDL sought to provide students interested in debate with school, tournament, and workshop programs.
-Early funding from the APS, Phillips Petroleum Company, Gulton Foundation, and Atlanta Bar Association allowed over 3,000 students to engage with debate programs by 1995.
-Due to the success in Atlanta, the birthplace of the UDL, The Open Society Institute invested $600,000 in the Atlanta program and used the UDL template to launch a similar program in New York.
-Thanks to efforts of seeding programs in other cities as partnerships between school systems and universities, there are now 24 UDL programs in major U.S. cities.
-40,000 students and teachers have been through the program.
-90% have graduated from high school; 75% have matriculated to college.
+Founded in 1985, as a partnership between Atlanta Public Schools and the Barkley Forum of Emory University, the Atlanta Urban Debate League sought to provide students interested in debate with opportunities to participate in programs, workshops, and tournaments.
+Early funding from Atlanta Public Schools, Phillips Petroleum Company, Gulton Foundation, and the Atlanta Bar Association, allowed more than 3,000 students to participate in debate programs by 1995.
+Due to the success of the Atlanta Urban Debate League, the first urban debate league in the United States, The Open Society Institute invested $600,000 in the Atlanta program and used the urban debate league template to launch a similar program in New York.
+As a result of seeding programs in other cities, often partnerships between school systems and universities, there are now 24 urban debate league programs in major U.S. cities.
+Since 1985, more than 40,000 students and teachers have participated in the Atlanta Urban Debate League, with 90% of student partcipants graduating from high school and 75% matriculating to college.

-Adapting to the ever-changing landscape of communities, the AUDL has extended its programs to reach across dozens of counties and into neighboring states as it continues to be a laboratory for innovation in debate practices.
+As the needs of the community changes, the Atlanta Urban Debate League has extended its programs to reach across dozens of counties, and into neighboring states, as it continues to be a laboratory for innovation in debate education theory and practices.

-Since 2010, Debate Across the Curriculum, the measurable initiative to train teachers with the integration of debate fundamentals as an instructional method, has generated much interest and demand in school systems across the country.
-Hundreds of teachers have since completed this training which has expanded the reach of debate to thousands of students outside of traditional debate competitions.
+Since 2010, Debate Across the Curriculum, an initiative to train and support teachers with the integration of debate educational theory and practices in the classroom, has generated much interest and demand in school systems across the country.
+Hundreds of teachers have since completed this training which has expanded access to debate to thousands of students.